Bill Terry: Early years

 Born in Atlanta, Terry made his professional baseball debut in 1915 at the age of 16.
-He began his career as a pitcher, playing for two separate minor league teams, the Newnan Cowetas of the Georgia–Alabama League and the Dothan club of the FLAG League.
+He began his career as a pitcher, playing for two separate minor league teams, the Newnan Cowetas of the Georgia–Alabama League and the Dothan, Alabama based Dothan club of the FLAG League.
 With Newnan, he had a win–loss record of 7–1, with an 0.60 earned run average in eight games.

 After starting 1916 with Newnan, by the end of the year he had moved up to the class-B Shreveport Gassers of the Texas League.
 He again compiled impressive statistics for his new team, putting up a record of 6–2 with a 1.07 earned run average in 11 games with Shreveport.
 Terry spent all of 1917 with Shreveport, with a record of 14–11 and an earned run average of 3.00.
 By this time, he was also beginning to play more in the field, pitching in 40 games and appearing in 55 other games.

 After spending several years playing semi-professionally, Terry was picked up by the Toledo Mud Hens of the American Association in 1922.
 He was now playing in double-A, the highest minor league level at that time.
 While he was still pitching, putting up a 9–9 record in 26 games, his hitting was also starting to pick up.
 In 88 games with Toledo, Terry batted .336 with 14 home runs.

 In 1923, Terry had been converted into a full-time first baseman.
 In 109 games with Toledo that year, Terry batted .377 with 15 home runs.
 This gained the notice of the major league New York Giants, and on September 18 they purchased his contract from the Mud Hens.
 In an interesting coincidence, Freddie Lindstrom, another future Hall of Fame player, was also purchased by the Giants from the Mud Hens on the same day.